 An ultrasound test uses high-frequency sound waves to create images of your internal organs.
 Imaging tests can identify abnormalities and help doctors diagnose conditions.
 A transvaginal ultrasound is a type of pelvic ultrasound used by doctors to examine female reproductive organs.
 This includes the uterus, fallopian tubes, ovaries, cervix, and vagina.

 “Transvaginal” means “through the vagina.”
 This is an internal examination.
 Unlike a regular pelvic ultrasound, where the ultrasound wand rests on the outside of the pelvis, this procedure involves your doctor or a technician inserting an ultrasound probe about two or three inches into your vaginal canal.

 There are many reasons a transvaginal ultrasound might be necessary, including:

-- an abnormal physical exam
+- an abnormal pelvic or abdominal exam

 - unexplained vaginal bleeding

 - an ectopic pregnancy (which occurs when the fetus implants outside of the uterus, usually in the fallopian tubes)

 - checking for proper placement of an IUD

 Your doctor might also recommend a transvaginal ultrasound during pregnancy to:

 - look at the cervix for any changes that could lead to complications such as miscarriage or premature delivery